elfrances/whatsOnFulGaz/README.md

         Show program's version info and exit.
 ```

+# A note about running whatsOnFulGaz under Windows/Cygwin

+When running the tool under Windows/Cygwin notice that the drive letters used in path names, such as C: and D:, are replaced by the corresponding "cygdrive".
+For example, the path "C:\Users\Marcelo\Documents" becomes "/cygdrive/c/Users/Marcelo/Documents", and the path "D:\FulGaz\Videos" becomes "/cygdrive/d/FulGaz/Videos".

 # Example 1

-Generate a CSV file with all the rides in the library and store it in the file AllRides.csv in the current folder.
+Generate a CSV file with all the rides in the library and store it in the file [AllRides.csv](assets/AllRides.csv.png) in the current folder.
 This file can then be opened with Excel or with LibreOffice Calc, where the rides (rows in the spreadsheet) can be sorted by any of the available column values: e.g. contributor, country, length, etc.

 ```
 $ ./whatsOnFulGaz --output-format csv > AllRides.csv